tanveer-sayyed/Experiments/trading/README.md

 ![image](https://user-images.githubusercontent.com/45352897/127315268-eac0b1ed-d7ca-495d-96fa-3b76fa6e57a6.png)

 Now Image-1 shows that the market is expected to fall.
 So a put option would be strategy of many.
 But what about taking an opposite position?
 What if we purchase a call instead?!
-Let's see how our best target(34516.24) fares on the charts: (see the blue line)
+Let's see how our best target(34516.24) fares on the charts: (see the solid blue line)

 Image-3
 ![image](https://user-images.githubusercontent.com/45352897/127315895-f4f2c89f-e1ca-4472-9d54-378d57318187.png)